microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-proactive.md

 ### Triggering an Azure Function with the queue, and sending the message back to the user (Azure Functions)
-Once the message has been added to the queue, the Function will be triggered, it will de-queue the message, and send it back to the user.
-If you inspect the Function configuration file, you will see that it contains an input binding of type "queueTrigger", and an output binding of type "bot".
+After the message is added to the queue, the function is triggered.
+The message is then removed from the queue and sent back to the user.
+If you inspect the function's configuration file, you will see that it contains an input binding of type “queueTrigger” and an output binding of type “bot”.

-This is the Functions configuration file functions.json.
+This following shows the functions.json configuration file.

 {% highlight JSON %}
 {